Big Boy Clinic

 Welcome to the Copper Harbor Big Boy Clinic!
 The Big Boy clinic is open to sophisticated gentlemen, grizzled old farts, strapping young bucks, proverbial big boys, and anyone who identifies as a man.
 The clinic is designed for riders of all backgrounds, ages (over 18), and skill levels.
 Anyone who is interested in significantly improving their skills and enjoying three days of learning from the best coaches around on the Copper Harbor Trails will fit in.
 Proceeds from the event go back to help build and maintain awesome singletrack in Copper Harbor.

 The clinic begins the morning of Friday, June 4th and finishes the afternoon of Sunday June 6th (times subject to change).
 Each day will have a combination of drills at the Trails End Campground, trail riding to reinforce those drills, and some free ride time with the coaches in a more free-form atmosphere.
-We will be in groups of 8-10 with at least two coaches per group so nobody feels left out.
+We will be in groups of 7-9 with at least two coaches per group so nobody feels left out.
 The coaches will rotate through the groups throughout the weekend.
 On Sunday you get to pick which coach you ride with for dedicated training in a variety of fields, from jumps to drops to climbing and more.
-There will be morning bike set up mini-clinics and evening video/hang sessions.
 Lunch and snacks are included with the registration.
 We have clinic photographers, so dress to impress because you never know when your image might be chosen for a billboard or poster.
-A brief arts and crafts session is included and required!

 Our lodging sponsor is the Bella Vista Motel.
 Please book there and tell them you are part of the clinic and you will get the spring season rates plus they will donate $15 for each room night we book.
 Stay there to help support the Copper Harbor Trails Club!